-Hidden in the make-up of our blood might be some of the signs which could be predictive of someone developing dementia.
-In this experimental medicine study, the team is examining one aspect of cognitive ability, looking to see if there is any relationship with specific proteins – lipidomics and lipoproteins – which are found in the blood.
+Hidden in the make-up of our blood might be some of the signs which could be predictive of someone's risk of developing dementia.
+In this experimental medicine study, the team examined the relationship between traditional indexes of cognitive ability and specific proteins – lipidomics and lipoproteins – which are easily found and measured in the blood.